 You’ve probably already heard that Gov. Jerry Brown signed landmark sanctuary state legislation into law recently, set to go into effect on January 1, 2018.
 California is home to an estimated 2.3 million unauthorized immigrants.
 Senate Bill 54 protects immigrants without legal residency in the U.S. How?
 By restricting when local law enforcement can help federal agents enforce immigration laws.
 Research has shown sanctuary cities have lower crime rates and that immigrants generally commit fewer crimes than U.S. citizens.

-According to the California Employment Law Report, employers must understand these five key aspects about sanctuary state legislation:
+According to the California Employment Law Report, employers must understand these five key aspects of sanctuary state legislation:

 - Employers do not have to voluntary allow an immigration enforcement agent to enter any nonpublic areas of “a place of labor” without a subpoena or judicial warrant.